 Nuchal Translucency Screening

 The nuchal translucency screening (NTS) is typically done between weeks 10 and 14.
-It tests the fetus for risk of Down Syndrome and other chromosomal abnormalities.
+It tests the fetus for the risk of Down Syndrome and other chromosomal abnormalities.
 An ultrasound is done to measure the baby’s nuchal fold (back of the neck) and check for signs of abnormality.
 The NTS is often done in combination with a blood test to increase its accuracy for detecting Down Syndrome.

 Noninvasive prenatal testing (NIPT)